Rohrpost in Berlin: Development until 1945

 In 1940, the Berlin pneumatic post network reached its greatest expansion with a maximum route length of almost 400 km.
 79 post and telegraph offices were connected and at that time processed about 8 million shipments annually.
 The operation of the Berliner Rohrpost as a publicly accessible system of message transmission was finally discontinued in 1976.
 In East Berlin, telegrams were still delivered to the delivery offices by pneumatic post until 1986.

 An analysis of the route plan of the Berliner Rohrpost shows that the development of the network first served economic interests.
 It was the connection between the main telegraph office and the stock exchange, which was followed by the expansion of the pneumatic delivery network into the newspaper district and the banking district of Berlin.
 Later even the sparsely populated upper and lower middle-class residential districts as well as the villa areas of the West were connected (Charlottenburg, Grunewald, Lichterfelde, Schöneberg, Wilmersdorf, Zehlendorf), while the pronounced working-class districts (Kreuzberg, Lichtenberg, Neukölln, Wedding) and the formerly clearly rural urban districts on the periphery received little or no coverage by pneumatic postal network.

 Postal service and destruction until May 8th, 1945

-Parts of the pneumatic postal network was destroyed or damaged during the Second World War due allied air raids on Berlin.
+Parts of the pneumatic postal network were destroyed or damaged during the Second World War due allied air raids on Berlin.
 However, the operation of some pneumatic post lines in the centre of Berlin is documented until the end of March 1945.
-The pneumatic post in Berlin remained in operation "de jure" until the surrender of the German Wehrmacht on May 8th 1945.
-The express delivery service of the post office, on the other hand, was discontinued on August 14th 1944 due to a shortage of personnel and an extremely increased volume of mail.
+The pneumatic post in Berlin remained in operation "de jure" until the surrender of the German Wehrmacht on May 8, 1945.
+The express delivery service of the post office, on the other hand, was discontinued on August 14, 1944, due to a shortage of personnel and an extremely increased volume of mail.